Skip to main content

 Optimize your SQL Queries by Clicks!

-select * from orders order by rand() limit 1;
+select * from orders where o_custkey

 PawSQL Team